Other Fees and Expenses

-Required course materials and supplies are sold at The Maverick Store, located in the University Center.
+Course materials and supplies are sold at The Maverick Store, Colorado Mesa University's Bookstore and Fan Shop, located in the University Center and online at www.themaverickstore.com.
 Other items sold at the store include general books, art supplies, basic school supplies, calculators, imprinted clothing, backpacks, computers, and gift items.

 The Maverick Store offers course materials in a variety of formats, including new texts, used texts, rentals and digital materials or e-books.
 Not all titles will be available in all formats, but many titles are available in multiple formats.
 Prices will vary depending on format.
 The estimated cost of course materials is $125-$150 per course.
 Supply costs vary depending upon student preference and course requirements.

 The Maverick Store buys select titles during buyback events held through finals week of fall and spring semesters.

 Students may charge store purchases to their student account via the MAVcharge program.
 This program is available for a limited time at the start of each semester, and credit limits are based on enrollment status.
 Details on this program, and other payment options are listed on the store website.